CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/operating-budget.md

 - text_col_2:
   - col: >
       <h5>Revenue</h5>
-      <p>Local sources continue to drive revenue growth in FY18, as property tax and local receipts make up 93% of revenue growth over FY17.
-While the City is expected to experience continued robust property tax growth in FY18, overall revenue growth is expected to be hampered by sluggish state revenue growth.
-State revenue, the City’s second largest revenue source, never recovered following the last recession, and in FY18, Boston’s state revenue is budgeted to grow at 2.5% over FY17.
-Net State Aid (state aid net of assessments) is budgeted to decline as continued increases in state assessments for charter school tuition surpass stagnant budgeted state revenue.
+      <p>Local sources continue to drive revenue growth in FY19, as property tax and local receipts make up 97% of revenue growth over FY18.
+While the City is expected to experience continued robust property tax growth in FY19, overall revenue growth is expected to be hampered by sluggish state revenue growth.
+State revenue, the City’s second largest revenue source, never recovered following the last recession, and in FY19, Boston’s state revenue is budgeted to only grow at 1.0% over FY18.
+Net State Aid (state aid net of assessments) is budgeted to decline as continued increases in state assessments for charter school tuition outpace stagnant budgeted state revenue.
       </p>
   - col: >
       <h5>Expenditures</h5>
       On the expenditure side, the FY19 budget reflects an increase of $137 million or 4.3% over the FY18 budget.
-Of that growth, 27% is dedicated to education (including Boston Public Schools and Charter School Tuition Assessment), 38% will go to all other City Services (such as Police, Fire, and Public Works) and the Public Health Commission, and the remaining 22% of growth will be consumed by pension, debt service and other fixed cost expenditures.
+Of that growth, 27% is dedicated to education, including Boston Public Schools (BPS) and Charter School Tuition Assessment, and 31% will go to all other city services, such as Police, Fire, and Public Works, and the Public Health Commission.
+22% of the growth comes from estimated employee wage increases in the collective bargaining reserve that will ultimately be transferred to education or city services and the remaining 20% of the growth will be consumed by pension, debt service and other fixed cost expenditures.
     sidebar_menu: true
 - table:
   - title: Budget summary